 Some hospitals have become creative at increasing privacy by using "record numbers" instead of names to identify patients when passing information from one unit to another.

 In preparation for the implementation of the law, Risk Management and HIPAA managers at one hospital here in Orange County, California reviewed Amateur Radio involvement extensively.
 The conclusion was that "HDSCS would be exempt from HIPAA for disaster purposes, as long as there is no post-incident publishing of patient-identifiable information."
 Of course, HDSCS doesn't disclose any PHI after an incident.

 Our self-training about the hospital environment has helped us to become advisors as well as communicators.
-For example, if asked by a hospital employee to transmit on-air a patient name with medical orders, our operators alert the employee that absolute privacy cannot be guaranteed.
+For example, if asked by a hospital employee to transmit on-air a patient name with medical orders, our operators have been trained to alert the employee that absolute privacy cannot be guaranteed.
 It is the responsibility of hospital staff to make the decision to release names and patient information.
 The tradeoff is medical urgency versus the objective of confidentiality.

 In over 35 years of service, HDSCS has transmitted patient orders, medication requests and laboratory results on many occasions.
 In one instance, we had to contact an insurance company to get authorization for a patient's admission and treatment.
 After the Placentia Metrolink train crash of 2002, we used our radios to help families locate two victims by inter-hospital messaging.
 In every case, the decision to send the message by radio was made by the hospital on the basis of urgency versus confidentiality.
 Hospital staff decided that urgency ruled in most, but not all cases.